Stock Lending Explained

 Selling, voting and getting paid dividends during loans

 If there is a dividend payment or other distribution made while your stocks are on loan, you will still receive those payments.
 DriveWealth will generally recall loans ahead of dividend payments, so you receive dividends as normal.
 However, if there is a dividend payment or other distribution made while stocks are being lent, you will receive an equivalent cash payment to reconcile that.
-This income is generally subject to the same rate of US withholding tax as usual dividends paid for your US stocks.

 Keep an eye on which stocks have been lent and your earnings